Genesis flood narrative: Gnosticism

 In the 3rd century Gnostic codex now referred to as the Hypostasis of the Archons, it is the corrupt rulers (Archons) who decide to flood the world in order to dispose of most of mankind.
 However, Noah is spared and told to build an ark.
 But when his wife Norea wants to board the ark, Noah attempts to not let her, thus she uses her divine power to blow on the ark, causing it to be consumed by fire.
 Noah later builds the ark a second time.
 When the Archons try to seize Norea, she calls out to God for help, then the angel Eleleth appears and scares away the Archons, revealing to Norea that she is a divine child of the great spirit.
 A different view is found in the Secret Book of John; instead of an ark, Noah hides in a bright cloud.

 Mandaeism

 Mandaeism teaches that the flood of Noah was the last of three events where the world's population was reduced to a single family.
 Thirty generations after Adam, most of the population was killed by pestilence and war, leaving only Ram and his wife Rud.
-Twenty-five generations later, most of the population was killed by fire, leaving only Shurbai and his wife Shurhabil.
+Twenty-five generations later, most of the population was killed by fire, leaving only Shurbai and his wife Sharhabeil.
 Fifteen generations later, most of the population was killed by flood, leaving only Noah and Shem, in addition to the latter's wife Nuraitha.
+Noah and his family are saved because they were able to build an ark or kawila (or kauila, a Mandaic term; it is cognate with Syriac kēʾwilā, which is attested in the Peshitta New Testament, such as Matthew 24:38 and Luke 17:27).